Vor Hell Dimension – The Hub – H-Hour

 “Okay,” Buffy said.
 “I’m back to finding you irritating.”

-“As it should be,” Dawn said seriously before a tiny grin escaped.
+“As it should be,” Dawn said seriously, before a tiny grin escaped.
 “Look, they’re saying to wrap this up; they need the magic for other stuff or something.
 I’ve told Al everything.
-In a nutshell, we’re all okay, and things look good, and I’ll call back later.
-Our friends want a coven member doing this, so I’ve kind of been elected communications girl.
+In a nutshell, we’re all okay, things look good and I’ll call back later.
+Our friends want a Coven member doing this, so I’ve kind of been elected communications girl.
 I’m glad I got to see you.”

 “Me too,” Buffy said sincerely.
 “Everyone’s okay, then?”

-“Yeah, so far so far ,” she answered.
-“Have you spoken to the other delegations on earth?”
+“Yeah, so far,” she answered.
+“Have you spoken to the other delegations on Earth?”